 Step 2: Problem Identification-- The team lists instructional and/or behavioral concerns, prioritizes them, and defines the concerns in terms of one or two measurable behavioral goals.
 The goals may be based on district content standards, peer performance, or developmental standards.
 (15 minutes)

 Step 3: Define Intervention -- The team brainstorms possible interventions to meet the behavioral goal(s) identified in Step 2.
 Interventions are then selected based on their feasibility and likelihood of success.
-Creative uses of both community and district resources (e.g. the reading specialist, after school tutoring, counseling, etc.) are considered in determining the feasibility of each intervention.
+Creative uses of both community and district resources (e.g. the reading specialist, counseling, etc.) are considered in determining the feasibility of each intervention.
 Next, the duration and intensity of the intervention are established.
 The individuals accountable for providing the interventions are identified.
 In addition, a liaison (i.e., someone to assist the interventionist(s) in fine-tuning the intervention) should be selected.
 (10 minutes)

 Step 4: Identification of Monitoring System-- The team establishes a continuous monitoring technique.
 Information on the student's progress toward the identified goal(s) will be collected and recorded frequently.
 Adjustments to the interventions are made based on this information.
 Progress may be charted.
 The responsibility of monitoring student progress is assigned to one or more team members.
 (5 minutes)

 Step 5: Schedule a Follow-up Meeting -- A date is selected for reconvening the SST team.
 Most interventions take from 4 to 8 weeks to see an effect.

 Step 6: Hold the Follow-up Meeting-- The follow-up meeting will be held to determine the success of the intervention.
 The team will decide whether to: